Adhalianna/ricing-gtr/README.md

 \- xfce4-sensors-plugin (will see if it comes in handy later)<br>
 \- emacs <br>

+# To do
+- improve keybindings
+- create .local/share/gtksourceview-3.0/styles/style.xml, a fitting theme for mousepad
+- corrections to icons

 # Nagging issues
 - whisker-menu getting tiled